How much does it cost to visit Berlin?

 Schloss Charlottenburg: €18

 The Berlin Welcome Card (that I received from the tourism centre) not only provides you with free public transport, it also gives you a discount for a few sightseeing attractions.
-Although there’s lots of things in Berlin that are free to visit, the things you have to pay for are not really cheap.
-In a next post I’ll write more about my recommendations in terms of sightseeing.
+Although there are lots of things in Berlin that are free to visit, the things you have to pay for are not really cheap.
+Not on this list is visiting the Berlin Reichstag, which isn’t super easy to do anymore, so you’ll want to read up on how to go!

 Per person: €327